zogzog/cubicweb/doc/book/admin/setup.rst

   # if you want pyramid, the recommended application server
   apt-get install pyramid-cubicweb

-  # or if you want twisted (considered deprecated)
-  apt-get install cubicweb-twisted

 ``cubicweb`` installs the framework itself, allowing you to create new instances. ``cubicweb-dev`` installs the development environment allowing you to develop new cubes.